mbrk/fiware-orion-mintaka/README.md

 Available functions are

-    mintaka.requestEntities() // list all registered entities
-    ... for more read the code
+    ... please read the code

 ## Tests